RhnSaxena/EntryManagement/README.md

-# Office Entry Management Portal
+# EntryX : The Office Entry Management Portal

-The project has been developed as an assignment for applying for the opportunity for the SDE Intern position at Innovaccer.

-The platform with the APIs credentials has been deployed on Heroku along with the database hosted on Mlabs.<br>
-Check it out <a href="https://em-summergeeks.herokuapp.com/">here. </a>
+EntryX is a platform developed to ease the process of managing visitors and keeping track of people entering or leaving the premises.
+It helps to book appointments with any employee or resident already present in the premises, along with email notifications.

 # Getting Started